birdInProgrammingSocks/birdInProgrammingSocks/README.md

 Hello, and welcome to my profile.
 I'm a bird in programming socks.

-I'm currently working on Audiophile, an adult-oriented Electron app for syncing system audio to vibration motors in Buttplug.io compatible devices.
+I'm currently working on creating a working version of Audiophile, an adult-oriented Electron app for syncing system audio to vibration motors in Buttplug.io compatible devices.

 I can be reached on Discord at SkyeBirb#2002.